 Swarm Theory reveals life’s amazing contradictions—the wonderful and the profane, devotion and infidelity, understanding and revenge—through stories told from different perspectives.
 Swarm Theory investigates what happens when people come together—whether to do admirable or horrific things.
 Here, intimates and strangers alike can’t help but be intertwined; their unpredictable journeys providing a backdrop for characters complex, honorable, and not.

-Other writing has appeared in The Millions, The Big Smoke, Chicago Tribune, Detroit’s Metro Times and Metro Parent, The Good Men Project, The Urbaness.com, CellStories.net, F Magazine and my radio essays have been produced by WBEZ Chicago.
+Other writing has appeared or is forthcoming in The Rumpus, McSweeney's Internet Tendency, The Millions, The Big Smoke, Chicago Tribune, Detroit’s Metro Times and Metro Parent, The Good Men Project, The Urbaness.com, CellStories.net, F Magazine, among others, and my radio essays have been produced by WBEZ Chicago.
 And since I read a lot of books, you can find my author interviews at Hypertext Magazine.

 Hypertext Magazine opened its virtual doors in 2010.
-Our editors live all over the United States – from Chicago to Boston to Los Angeles (even Dallas, Texas…which is, technically, still part of the United States.
-Right, CLW?).
-We think of ourselves as small but scrappy as hell (but we think a lot of things that may or may not be true).
-Most of our editors cut their fictional teeth in the Columbia College Chicago Fiction Writing Department, nurtured by dedicated professors and an innovative teaching approach – an approach that celebrates diverse voices and caters to alternative learning styles – developed by John Schultz (Story Workshop Method).
+Our editors live all over the United States – from Chicago to Boston to Los Angeles and Dallas.
+Most of our editors cut their fictional teeth in the Columbia College Chicago Fiction Writing Department, nurtured by dedicated professors and an innovative teaching approach – an approach that celebrates diverse voices and caters to alternative learning styles – developed by John Schultz and Betty Shiflett (Story Workshop Method).

 We’ve published writers from all over the globe and we’re currently looking for writing that presents the world in new and startling ways.
-We want to see writers take chances, push forms.
-In fiction and essays, we’re looking for stories with a whole lot of life pumping through them, stories from and about all ages and types of people, stories that change the way we view the world.
 We’re looking for carefully crafted writing that amazes and inspires.

 At HYPERTEXT Studio, we realize that the art of writing is a marathon not a sprint.
 Writing means rewriting, reworking, being open to trying new forms and, perhaps, even switching a story's point of view.
 That's why we use a wide variety of teaching methods to get your story on the page.